apexu06/english-portfolio/src/markdown/final_act_warrior_drunk.md

 more, promptly ordering another one.
 The barkeeper looks at you with a smile, knowing that he will make good money off of you.
 He hands you the next mug, which takes you a bit longer to finish, as you cannot think straight anymore.
-The lights, people, music and chatter are too much for you in your current stand.
+The lights, people, music and chatter are too much for you in your current state.
 Just as you want to stand up, your colleague grabs your arm and asks: "Wanna go and hunt some beasts?"
 The people at the table look at you with a glow in their eyes telling you that they are expecting you to accept.